slilver/queer-edu/README.md

 ***Data Cleaning and Processing***

 Data was cleaned and transformed in python and excel.
-The data file was first reduced to include specific survey questions chosen by group members.
+Python files used for cleaning are located in the folder "queer-edu-python" and utilizes the columsn of interest written in "Data_of_interest_csv".
+Each data file was first reduced to include specific survey questions chosen by group members.
+These are located in the folder "reduced-csv-files".
 Select columns were then transformed for easier use and interpretation in Tableau.
+These are located in the folder "reduced-merged-files".

 ***Data Visualization***

 We created a set of dynamic dashboards in Tableau to visualize differences in survey responses.
+The dashboards are located within the folder "tableau-workbooks", but require Tableau Desktop Edition.
+They are also available to view on Tableau Public with a free account: https://public.tableau.com/views/DataScienceforJusticeTableauWorkbook/ReadMe?:language=en-US&:display_count=n&:origin=viz_share_link

 The demographic groups to compare include seuality and gender.

 LGBTQ+: Anyone whose self-identified sexual orientation is lesbian, gay, bisesxual, queer, questioning, asexual, or pansexual, or whose self-identified gender identity is transgender, genderqueer, non-binary, or two-spirit.